News and Information

 SUNY Geneseo is located in the Genesee River valley in western New York State, about 30 miles south of Rochester.
 Geneseo’s geography department is located on the second floor of Bailey Hall.

-Geographers make up three of the thirteen 2019-2020 Presidential Scholars!
+Geographers make up two of the twelve 2020-2021 Presidential Scholars!

 Thirteen SUNY Geneseo students are Presidential Scholars for the 2019–20 academic year, representing a variety of academic areas and exemplifying the college's institutional values.
 A presidential scholar is a top-achieving member of the senior class who also serves as an ambassador for the College.